iamante/caraevents/README.md

 ![Caraevents](public/images/GIF_2.gif)

-An online reservation system that focuses on reservation, inquiries and advertising the client's product thru online, build using Laravel Framework and Bootstrap.
+An online reservation system that focuses on reservation, inquiries and advertising the client's product thru online, built using Laravel Framework and Bootstrap.
 A capstone project for the Bachelor's Degree of Information Technology in Access Computer College - lagro.

 ## Getting Started